 Why?
-National rankings or potential league championship aspirations won’t be on the horizon for either squad, but a victory will breathe life into the idea of a salvaged campaign.
+While there won’t be national rankings or potential league championship aspirations on the horizon for either squad, a victory will breathe life into the idea of a salvaged campaign.
 There might even be some kind of bowl carrot dangling down the road.
 A loss virtually crushes those hopes and could spin 2013 out of control in a hurry.

 In other words, Iowa and ISU will play with plenty of desperation.
 That much I can promise.
 The writing is on the wall for both camps.
 A win isn’t just wanted here – it’s needed.
 There are six ranked opponents on the Hawkeyes’ Big Ten slate; five await the Cyclones once the Big 12 begins.

 What can we expect this afternoon?
 Hard to say.
 Quarterbacks Sam Richardson and Jake Rudock are new to the series.
 Both teams appear to be lacking the offensive and defensive talent to compete with the big boys down the road, though I wouldn’t read too much into what we’ve seen so far scheme-wise.
-New wrinkles will pop out of the woodwork today.
+Expect some new wrinkles today.

 Oddsmakers have tabbed Iowa as a 2.5-point favorite, though that doesn’t exactly sit well with Hawkeye backers who know Kirk Ferentz is 5-13 in games decided by six points or less since 2010.
 They’ll recite all of the recent excruciating setbacks in great detail – including consecutive three-point losses to ISU – and add a ”how much Ferentz earns per victory” calculation for good measure.

-Cyclone supporters are far less frustrated with Paul Rhoads, though records like his current 24-28 overall mark at ISU won’t earn patience and trust forever.
+Cyclone supporters are far less frustrated with Paul Rhoads, though his current 24-28 overall record at ISU won’t earn patience and trust forever.
 Like Iowa, the Cyclones are going to walk a thin line between a potential December bowl destination and the 4-8 abyss.